MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 Several `FlexLayout` attached bindable properties are referenced here.
 In the `label.empty` selector, you'll see the `flex-grow` attribute, which styles an empty `Label` to provide some blank space above the `Button`.
 The `image` selector contains an `order` attribute and an `align-self` attribute, both of which correspond to `FlexLayout` attached bindable properties.

 You've seen that you can set properties directly on the `FlexLayout` and you can set attached bindable properties on the children of a `FlexLayout`.
 Or, you can set these properties indirectly using traditional XAML-based styles or CSS styles.
-The important thing is to known and understand these properties.
-They are what makes the `FlexLayout` truly flexible.
+What's important is to know and understand these properties.
+These properties are what makes the `FlexLayout` truly flexible.

 ## FlexLayout with Xamarin.University